Corebel/CorebelEngine/README.md

 ## Licensing

-LuminaEngine is available under a flexible licensing model designed to support both independent developers and large studios.
+Corebel Engine is available under a flexible licensing model designed to support both independent developers and large studios.
 Contact our team to learn more about licensing options that suit your needs.

 ## Credits

-**Developer:** Wiz
+**GameTech(TM) Developer:** Wiz
-**GameTech™ Consultant:** [Your Team, Contributors]

 ## Contact

 Feel free to reach out with any questions or feedback: